Mary Coyle

 Mary Coyle (born November 5, 1954) is a Canadian politician serving as a senator from Nova Scotia.
 Coyle was appointed to the Senate on the advice of Prime Minister Justin Trudeau on December 4, 2017, and sits as a member of the Independent Senators Group (ISG).
+A long time champion of women's leadership, gender equality, and the rights of Indigenous Peoples, Coyle is a leader in the post-secondary education and not-for-profit sectors, as well as in international and local development.

 Early life and education

 One of seven children, Coyle was born in Orillia, Ontario.
 Her family frequently moved around the province as her father was a travelling salesman and her mother a nurse.
-Coyle took in interest in politics in her youth.
-She invited Prime Minister Pierre Elliot Trudeau to visit her high school in Ottawa when she was head girl.
-Upon learning of Trudeau's habit of greeting women with a kiss, she found herself nervous he would kiss her upon his arrival – to her surprise, the prime minister did not kiss her, but she kissed him!
+Coyle's interest in politics began early in her youth.
+As head girl, she took the initiative of inviting Prime Minister Pierre Elliot Trudeau to visit her high school in Ottawa to meet and engage with students.

-Coyle holds a Bachelor of Arts in Languages and Literature, a Master of Arts in Rural Planning and Development from the University of Guelph, and a diploma in French Language from the Université de Besançon.
+Coyle holds a Bachelor of Arts in Languages and Literature from the University of Guelph, a Master of Arts in Rural Planning and Development from the University of Guelph, and a diploma in French Language from the Université de Besançon.

+In May 2022, Coyle received an honorary Doctorate of Business Management from the Meru University of Science and Technology in Kenya.

 Career

-After graduating, Coyle and her family moved to Botswana, where she worked in small business development.
-After returning to Canada, Coyle completed her master's degree, before moving to Indonesia to work as a rural development advisor.
-Her master's paper on small-scale businesses attracted the attention of Calmeadow, a microfinance firm; Coyle was approached to design a program for Indigenous peoples in Canada, resulting in the establishment of The First People’s Fund, which provides microfinance loans to First Nation and Métis communities, and helped create BancoSol in Bolivia, the world's first commercial microfinance bank.
+After graduating, Coyle began her early career working in the Southern District of Botswana, where she worked as Rural Industrial Officer.
+After returning to Canada and completing her master's degree, Coyle moved to Indonesia to work as Rural Development Advisor to the District Planning Board in South Sulawesi.
+Coyle later supported two State Islamic Universities develop their community engagement strategies.

+Coyle then served for a decade as Executive Director for Canadian NGO, Calmeadow.
+At Calmeadow, Coyle played a crucial role in designing and establishing The First People’s Fund, which provides microfinance loans to First Nation and Métis communities in Canada.
+Coyle also helped create BancoSol in Bolivia, the world's first commercial microfinance bank.

-After 10 years with Calmeadow, Coyle moved to Antigonish, Nova Scotia, in 1997 and became the director of the Coady International Institute at St. Francis Xavier University, where she developed First Nation and youth programs and created the Centre for Women’s Leadership.
+After 10 years with Calmeadow, Coyle moved to Antigonish, Nova Scotia, in 1997 and became a Vice-President and the Director of the Coady Institute at St. Francis Xavier University, During Coyle's tenure, the Coady International Institute grew significantly, enhancing its global education and innovation agenda and expanding programming by helping establish the International Centre for Women’s Leadership and the Indigenous Women in Community Leadership Initiative.

-She stepped away from The Coady after 13 years to work in Haiti and Indonesia, but would return to St. Francis Xavier in 2014 as the executive director of the Frank McKenna Centre for Leadership.
+She stepped away from The Coady after 13 years to work in Haiti and Indonesia, but would return to St. Francis Xavier in 2014 as the Executive Director of the Frank McKenna Centre for Leadership.
+Coyle was also instrumental in the establishment of the Stephen Lewis Foundation, the Romeo Dallaire Child Soldiers Initiative, and the Indian School of Microfinance for Women.